flatpickles/sketchbook-legacy/README.md

 * Copyright somewhere on the page

 ## To consider
+* Link previews!
+Can we show a preview image for each sketch?
 * CSS triage: clean everything up
 * Cleanup: documentation, naming, etc.
 * Key commands